Clustering of Gravitational Wave and Supernovae events: a multitracer analysis in Luminosity Distance Space: Tracer distributions and bias

 In our previous work \cite{Libanore_2021}, we explicitly derived the number distribution and bias of DBH and DNS mergers; here, we also consider analogously BHNS systems.
 In doing so, we rely on the simulations discussed in \cite{Artale2018,Artale2019} to get the probability distribution of the mergers, as a function of their redshift $z$ and of the host galaxy stellar mass $M_*$ and star formation rate $SFR$.
 The population-synthesis simulations and their coupling with the cosmological simulation are the same as we described in \cite{Libanore_2021}.
 We define the total number of mergers in the simulations as:

 where $m$ indicates DBH, BHNS or DNS, while $i$, $j$ indicate respectively the $M_*$ and $SFR$ bins used in the simulation.
+The brackets $\bigl<...\bigr>$ indicates that we are computing the expected value of the quantity they contain i.e., the probability distribution of $N_m^{SIM}(z)$ conditioned over the values of $M_*^i,\ SFR^j$ ($z$, instead, is considered as a parameter).
 Selection effects due to the ET Signal-to-Noise Ratio (SNR) are taken into account inside the simulations; the detection rate is then directly computed by converting the time intervals from the source to the observer rest frame, through:

 $T^{SIM}(z)$ represents the width of the redshift bins used for the simulation snapshots $[z-\delta z, z+\delta z]$ expressed in Gyr, while $T^{OBS}_m$ is the duration of the observational campaign, which we assume to be 3 years long.